How to Transfer Songs from iPhone to Mac for Backup

 Step 3: Export music from iPhone to copy onto Google Pixel

-Hit Start Copy button (it's labeled as Start Transfer on Windows version) to begin transferring music from your iPhone to Google Pixel Android phone.
+Hit Start Copy button (it's labeled as Start Transfer on Windows version) to begin transferring music from iPhone to Google Pixel Android phone.

 Now you can just sit back until the tool has completed its job.